finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(TransactionPortfoliosApi)
     scope = 'scope_example' # str | The scope of the transaction portfolio.
     code = 'code_example' # str | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio. transaction_id = 'transaction_id_example' # str | The unique ID of the transaction to create or update properties for. request_body = {"Transaction/MyScope/MyPropertyName":{"key":"Transaction/MyScope/MyPropertyName","value":{"metricValue":{"value":12345.5672,"unit":"Unit"}}},"Transaction/MyScope/MyPropertyName2":{"key":"Transaction/MyScope/MyPropertyName2","value":{"metricValue":{"value":925.3,"unit":"Unit"}}}} # Dict[str, PerpetualProperty] | The properties and their associated values to create or update.

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.upsert_transaction_properties(scope, code, transaction_id, request_body, opts=opts)
+        # api_response =  api_instance.upsert_transaction_properties(scope, code, transaction_id, request_body, opts=opts)

         # UpsertTransactionProperties: Upsert transaction properties
-            api_response = await api_instance.upsert_transaction_properties(scope, code, transaction_id, request_body)
+        api_response = api_instance.upsert_transaction_properties(scope, code, transaction_id, request_body)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling TransactionPortfoliosApi->upsert_transaction_properties: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters